Chamonix With a Toddler: Family Ski Guide 2026

 These places are absolutely worth visiting, just know you’ll be doing the one-handed eating dance, keeping them strapped in the pram, or taking turns with your partner while one of you actually eats warm food or enjoys a glass of wine!

 Folie Douce Hotel – Perfect for après with the family.
-The vibe is fun.
+The vibe is super fun.
 Worth it for the atmosphere!

 Cool Cats Chamonix – Artisanal hot dogs and fries that are genuinely delicious.
 But no high chairs, so prepare for lap dining and the inevitable ketchup disaster.